 The 100,000 Genomes Project

-The 100,000 Genomes Project aims to create an entirely new medical service based on genomic information for NHS patients.
+The 100,000 Genomes Project aimed to create an entirely new medical service based on genomic information for NHS patients.
+This project has reached its goal of sequencing 100,000 whole genomes from NHS patients and is no longer recruiting new participants.

 NUH has joined with hospitals in Leicester, Cambridge and Norwich to form the East of England NHS Genomic Medicine Centre (NHS GMC), one of eleven centres in England designated to drive the national 100,000 Genomes Project.